British Royal Train: History

 By the 1890s, the Queen's train was equipped with electric lighting and a toilet, although she insisted on stopping at stations to use the facilities.

-In 1899 the London, Brighton and South Coast Railway provided a new royal train of five carriages, each 52 ft long, comprising the royal saloon in the centre, with saloon carriages at either end.
+In 1899, the London, Brighton and South Coast Railway provided a new royal train of five carriages, each 52 ft long, comprising the royal saloon in the centre and saloon carriages at either end.
 The Morning Post of 17 April 1899 reported:

-Nearly sixty years later, after her funeral in 1901, Queen Victoria's coffin was taken to London Paddington and transported on the royal train back to Windsor where she is buried.
+Nearly sixty years later, after her funeral in 1901, Queen Victoria's coffin was taken to London Paddington and transported on the royal train back to Windsor, where she is buried.

-In 1902, her son King Edward VII commissioned new royal saloons from the London and North Western Railway.
+In 1902, her son Edward VII commissioned new royal saloons from the London and North Western Railway.
 They were built in the Wolverton Works under the direction of C.A.
 Park.
 Two saloons were provided, one for the King and one for the queen.
 The interior decoration was carried out by S.J.
 Waring and Sons.
-The King's saloon had a smoking room in mahogany, with inlays of rosewood and satinwood, a day compartment in the Colonial style, in white enamel.
+The King's saloon had a smoking room in mahogany, with inlays of rosewood and satinwood, and a day compartment in the Colonial style, in white enamel.
 The saloons included electric heating.
 These saloons are now preserved at the National Railway Museum in York.

-In 1908 the Great Northern Railway and North Eastern Railway jointly provided two new saloons and a brake van for use over their lines.
-King Edward VII used this for the first time on 7 September 1908 for a journey to Ollerton railway station when visiting Rufford Abbey to stay with Lord and Lady Savile for the Doncaster Races.
+In 1908, the Great Northern Railway and North Eastern Railway jointly provided two new saloons and a brake van for use over their lines.
+Edward VII used this for the first time on 7 September 1908 for a journey to Ollerton railway station when visiting Rufford Abbey to stay with Lord and Lady Savile for the Doncaster Races.

-In 1912 the Midland Railway provided a royal saloon for King George V. It was built at the company workshops in Derby under the supervision of D. Bain, the works superintendent, and fitted out by Waring & Gillow.
+In 1912, the Midland Railway provided a royal saloon for George V. It was built at the company workshops in Derby under the supervision of D. Bain, the works superintendent, and fitted out by Waring & Gillow.
 It was numbered 1910 to mark the year of the king's accession and first used in July 1912 when the king and queen travelled from Yorkshire to London.
-The Midland Railway company also provided a dining car which could be attached to the saloon when required.
+The Midland Railway Company also provided a dining car which could be attached to the saloon when required.

 Prior to the partition of Ireland in 1921, royal trains were occasionally used for the British Royal Family when Ireland was under British rule.
-In 1897 the Great Northern Railway provided a new royal train of six vehicles comprising a drawing-room saloon, a dining saloon, first-class carriage, composite coach, and two vans.
+In 1897, the Great Northern Railway provided a new royal train of six vehicles comprising a drawing-room saloon, a dining saloon, first-class carriage, composite coach, and two vans.
 This was constructed in their own workshops and used for the first time during a visit by the Duke and Duchess of York in September 1897 and a trip from Banagher to Clara over the tracks of the Great Southern and Western Railway.
 This use of a royal train continued in Northern Ireland until the last British royal train there in the 1950s.